 Boxing, like any sport, needs rankings that are at once trustworthy and authoritative.
 It needs a clear path to the thrones.
 Since profit-minded sanctioning bodies have risen in prominence, clarity has become a casualty.
-Boxing has seventeen weight divisions; common sense tells us that no more than seventeen world champions can thus emerge, and yet there are over seventy claimants defending over eighty belts.
+Boxing has seventeen weight divisions.
+Common sense tells us that no more than seventeen world champions can thus emerge, and yet there are usually over seventy claimants defending over eighty belts.
 Confusion reigns.

 Who's the best Mexican boxer today?